 Dedication: The key basic key for terrace gardening is your dedication.
-How much time do you spend in taking care of plants, gardening doesn’t need hours of work, spend minimum 1 hour in a day in the to take care of plants.
+How much time do you spend taking care of plants, gardening doesn’t need hours of work, spend a minimum 1 hour a day to take care of plants.
 Plants need proper care.

 Designing Idea for Terrace Gardening

-Prepare some simple design layout for combining container gardening, vertical gardening, raised bed gardening and for hanging containers and wall mounted containers in a compact roof to utilize space efficiently.
+Prepare some simple design layout for combining container gardening, vertical gardening, raised bed gardening, and hanging containers and wall-mounted containers in a compact roof to utilize space efficiently.

 Prepare the Roof for Terrace Gardening:

-Prepare the roof for gardening, water proofing and draining system are main elements that you should take care.
-Waterproofing can be done by yourself by covering the gardening area with tarpaulin sheet or many professionals are available who do water proofing of terrace.
-Check the strength of the terrace, if your roof can hold the weight of containers and bed, the house is built with a good amount of cements and sand it can hold a good amount of weight of the containers.
+Prepare the roof for gardening, waterproofing and draining system are main elements that you should take care of.
+Waterproofing can be done by yourself by covering the gardening area with a tarpaulin sheet or many professionals are available who do waterproofing of terrace.
+Check the strength of the terrace, if your roof can hold the weight of containers and bed, the house is built with a good amount of cement and sand it can hold a good amount of weight of the containers.

-Instead of tarpaulin sheet, saucers also best option that avoids dripping of water and soil. take in a prefect design of the garden and then set up the water-proof arrangement.
+Instead of tarpaulin sheets, saucers also the best option that avoids dripping of water and soil. take in a perfect design of the garden and then set up the water-proof arrangement.